Instacart Software Engineer Salary | $222K-$728K+ | Levels.fyi

 Software Engineer compensation in United States at Instacart ranges from $222K per year for L3 to $728K per year for L8.
 The median yearly compensation in United States package totals $350K.
-View the base salary, stock, and bonus breakdowns for Instacart's total compensation packages.
-Last updated: 9/24/2025
+View the base salary, equity, and bonus breakdowns for Instacart's total compensation packages.
+Last updated: 9/25/2025

 Level Name